-Court in the Act costs £25.00 (GB pounds) or US $39.99.
-You can buy it in either currency, from anywhere in the world, as you prefer.
+Court in the Act costs US $39.99.
+You can buy it from anywhere in the world.
 The price will be converted back into your own currency for you, at today's exchange rate.

 IMPORTANT: please be aware that you are buying a game to download from our website, not a boxed game that we will send you in the mail.

 |Buy Court in the Act for $39.99|